User guide#

 wav_loader.process()

-fc_wav_signal = wav_loader.get_output()
+signal = wav_loader.get_output()

-# Plot the signal
+# Plot the signal.

 wav_loader.plot()